ByteSliceHQ/deepdish/.changeset/three-flies-end.md

 "@deepdish/ui": patch
 ---

-Added an error log to indicate that a missing resolver prevents content updates.
+Added log to indicate that a missing resolver prevents content updates.